zeronines/zerodownsw-update/README.md

 ***********************************************

 1.)
 Download the update utility to the ZeroDown Software instance.
 Any SSL Certificates and Configurations will
     need to be reinstalled/configured.
 Backup the SSL Certificate prior to updating ZeroDown Software.
+    Login authentication will revert to default admin credentials.

 zdsupdate.tar